jaun-van-heerden/xmpro-public-docs/scripts/XMPRO Website Scrape Scripts/XMPro Platform/Data Stream DesignerOrchestrate the real-time flo.md

 Most companies spend 50% of digital transformation project costs on integration.

-With XMPro’s growing library of 150+ pre-built connectors for enterprise, industrial and emerging technologies, you don’t have to.​
+With XMPro’s growinglibrary of 150+ pre-built connectorsfor enterprise, industrial and emerging technologies, you don’t have to.​

 <img src="https://xmpro.com/wp-content/uploads/2020/03/Azure-300x300@2x.jpg" width="600" height="600">